var _gaq = _gaq || ;

 A Cobb County DUI is Serious and Can Include Fines and Jail Time:

-Even for a 1st DUI, you can be fined up to $1000.00 with up to 40% tacked on as court costs.
-You can spend up to 12 months in jail, do 40 hours community service, submit to drug and alcohol testing for one year, and be subject to12 months of reporting probation.
+Even for a 1st DUI, you can be fined up to $1000.00 with up to 100% tacked on as court costs.
+You can spend up to 12 months in jail, do 40-240 hours community service, submit to drug and alcohol testing for one year, and be subject to 12 months of reporting probation including random urine screens for drugs and alcohol comsumption.
 Your license can be suspended anywhere from 120 days to 5 years.
+If you are pulled over for DUI with children in the car under 14 years of age, then each child counts as an additional DUI.
+If someone is seriously injured or killed in an accident and you are charged with DUI or reckless driving for just having alcohol on your breath, it is a felony that can range from one year to twenty years in state prison.
 Do not try to handle your DUI with an experienced Cobb County DUI Attorney.
 Call us today at (404) 333-0706, email at email@example.com or go to our website for an Online Case Evaluation.

 Advice as to who you decide to hire as your Cobb County DUI Lawyer: 1) Don’t hire a DUI Lawyer based solely on price.
-Sometimes the cheapest lawyer--especially if they plea you to a DUI you don't deserve at the first opportunity--can be the most expensive.
+Sometimes the cheapest lawyer–especially if they plea you to a DUI charge that you don’t deserve at the first opportunity–can be the most expensive.
 Cost per hour is the best way to compare lawyers.
-If a lawyer charges $1000, but only spends an hour on your case, that's $1000 dollars an hour!
-We, unlike bargain basement firms, spend an average of 10 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals and breath test machine, owner's and area supervisor's manuals.
-If not, they cannot adequately cross examine DUI police officers or breath test operators.
-A DUI lawyer who can't answer these questions is not ready for a real DUI jury trial and is not worth your time and money.
+If a lawyer charges $1000, but only spends an hour on your case, that’s $1000 dollars an hour!
+We, unlike bargain basement firms, spend an average of 10-20 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals, breath test machine, owner’s and area supervisor’s manuals, reviewed GBI blood test chromatograms undering the conclusory blood alcohol report, which is not actually a blood test result but just an average of two result often rounded up, including control runs for your client, yearly calibration runs, weekly tuning runs.
+If not, they cannot adequately cross examine DUI police officers, breath test operators or GBI toxicologist who are law enforcement officers and not neutral scientists.
+A DUI lawyer who can’t answer these questions is not ready for a real DUI jury trial and is not worth your time and money.

 We Take Care of Your DUI So You Can Get Back on Track: